thancock20/computer-science-and-web-development/courses/git-and-github/reflections.md

 When creating a new experimental feature or an alternative version.
 If you need to fix a bug on the regular version, without the new features, you can do so on the master branch.

+## Lesson 3: Using GitHub to Collaborate

+#### When would you want to use a remote repository rather than keeping all the work local?

+When working with others who need to use the repository as well.
+Also, when you want to make sure that the repository is backed up, and not only on your computer.

+#### Why might you want to always pull changes manually rather than having Git automatically stay up-to-date with your remote repository?

+Someone else might make changes to the same files, and merge conflicts could happen when you aren't ready to deal with them.